21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 A single testimonial with the customer’s full name and, if possible, a photograph will work wonders.
 The more credibility you can give your testimonials, the better.

 Video testimonials can also work extremely well.
-They’re more personal and intimate, and they lend authenticity to the recommendations given.
+They’re more personal and intimate and lend authenticity to the recommendations.

 9. Incite your visitors’ curiosity

-Curiosity is a powerful way to command consumers’ attention.
+Curiosity is a powerful way to attract consumers.
 Once you have it, you can present your offer in an intriguing way.

 You have numerous opportunities to incite curiosity, whether you lead with a fun fact or interesting statistic or present the visitor with a humorous image.
 The important thing is to know your audience.